 - Plant poisons - Many common holiday plants (like holly, mistletoe, and poinsettias) can cause irritation, vomiting, diarrhea, and heart arrhythmia.
 Call your vet immediately if you think your pet ingested a toxic plant.

-- Deck the halls - Keep small decorations out of your pet's reach as they can be a choking hazard or cause intestinal obstruction, like tinsel can.
+- Decoration hazards - Keep small decorations, such as tinsel, out of your pet's reach as they can be a choking hazard or cause intestinal obstruction.

-- Be aware of chemicals - Keep all winter products, like antifreeze and ice-melting substances, out of your pet’s reach.
+- Be aware of chemicals - Keep all winter products and cleaning solutions (like antifreeze and ice-melting substances) out of your pet’s reach.
 These items contain chemicals that can be dangerous to them, causing irritation and burns.
 Clean up product spills as soon as possible.

-- Chestnuts roasting on an open fire - Many holiday foods contain ingredients that are toxic to your pet like macadamia nuts, walnuts, garlic, and onions.
+- Keep holiday foods away - Many holiday foods contain ingredients that are toxic to your pet like macadamia nuts, walnuts, garlic, and onions.
 Again, call your vet immediately if you think they ingested something toxic.